 - Hero Killer: Stabs Balthazar in the back while the Incarnates try to stabilise the Rift.

 - Manipulative Bastard: Can still do this.

 - Oh, Crap!: Mannfred had a massive one when he saw Nagash reborn.
-He'd believed Nagash was someone "...who's legend held more power than his body did".
-When confronted by Nagash himself, he was terrified into serving him."...he knew he'd lost.
+He'd believed Nagash was someone "...whose legend held more power than his body did".
+When confronted by Nagash himself, he's terrified into serving him."...he knew he'd lost.
 He could no more command the being before him than he could command the gods themselves."

 - Mannfred is revealed to not be of the von Carstein bloodline at all, but a Lahmian that Vlad took under his wing.
 Word of Saint Paul is that he's Kaled al Muntasir from the Blood of Nagash series.
 This just opens further plotholes, since Kaled served Nagash in his campaign against Sigmar long ago but Mannfred is completely blindsided by how overwhelmingly powerful he is.